ElektraInitiative/PermaplanT/doc/architecture/04solution.md

 - The backend is state-less, all state is in the database or in the token.
 - The frontend has structured state per layer.

+[See also frontend state management](../decisions/frontend_state_management.md) for which libraries are being used.

 ## Concurrent Use

 The user wants to see changes that other users are making on the map, therefore the data needs to be kept in sync.
-The data is kept in sync between the client and the server through API calls and server-sent events (SSE).
+The data is kept in sync between the client and the server through [API calls with axios](https://www.npmjs.com/package/axios) and server-sent events (SSE).
 This means the backend is always up to date with the users actions and users can see what others are doing.

 - Data must be immediately send asynchronously to the backend on any user action.